ryman1/keeweb-wiki/Configuration.md

     "onedrive": true, // enable OneDrive
     "onedriveClientId": null // custom client id
   },
-  "files": [{ // pre-defined files which will appear on Open page
+  "files": [{ // pre-defined files that will appear on Open page
     "storage": "webdav", // dropbox, webdav, etc...
     "name": "", // file name, as it will be displayed in UI "path": "", // full path to file, including file name, e.g. WebDAV url